 I love cookies.
 Biscuits.
 Any type will do: butter, sugar, nuts, chocolate and more.
 The other day I was leafing through one of my Rachel Allen cookbooks when my eye fell on this recipe for Swedish Cardamom cookies.
-And I promise you I am definitely not disappointed.
-I’ve made the double chocolate chip cookies (described in an earlier blog) also from this cookbook.
+And I was definitely not disappointed.
+The double chocolate chip cookies (described in an earlier blog) is also from this cookbook.

 My sister once gifted me a small recipe book called From Tagine to Masala, which has different recipes gathered from the Arabian trade routes.
 Very interesting and tasty, with many made in a tangine, and some also using cardamom.
 After visits to several spice markets in Middle Eastern countries, I came to appreciate a bigger variety of spices in food.
 And that is how I started using cardamom (amongst others) in savoury dishes.

 Cardamom is a potent spice inherently linked to southeast Asia, with origins in Egypt and India.
 But these days the world’s leading producer of this spice is surprisingly Guatemala and not a country in Asia or the Middle East.
 After saffron and ginger, cardamom is the third most expensive spice in the world.

 It’s a spice mainly used in Indian and Middle Eastern dishes, both sweet and savoury.
 It is also found in some of the garam masala spice mixes you can buy or make, but also in Turkish coffee as well as in certain Chai teas.
 The spice comes in pods and there is a green and black kind.
 I have only ever used the green one which can be used in both sweet and savoury dishes.
 For example, if you’re making a curry and want to serve flavoured rice with it, just add a few pods cracked open a little bit while cooking the rice.
 That way the flavour from the cardamom oozes out without the little seeds escaping.